 In August 2017, the South Texas Coast was hit by the worst storm the United States had seen in over 12 years.
 After Hurricane Harvey hit, headlines read that the area was “devastated” and “faces a long road to recovery”.

-While the road may have seemed long and tenuous at first for towns like Port Aransas, Rockport, and Corpus Christi, there’s a light at the end of the tunnel.
-The area has made tremendous progress in its recovery, and the communities along the coast are looking forward to hosting travelers this March for spring break.
+While the road may have seemed long and tenuous at first for towns like Port Aransas, Rockport, and Corpus Christi, the headlines are changing, and there’s a light at the end of the tunnel.
+The area has made tremendous progress in its recovery, and the communities along the coast are looking forward to hosting travelers this summer.
+In fact, Port Aransas was named one of the top family vacation destinations this spring by TripAdvisor.

 “The recovery and rebuilding efforts are coming along.
 We have a number of contractors on-site every day, including weekends.
 You see people rebuilding business and residences,” says Joan Garland, Public Relations and Special Events Manager for Port Aransas.
 “I’ve never seen people working so hard to rebuild.”